brworkit/flutter-pokeapi-client/README.md

 </a>

 ## Description
-Simple Pokedéx to show a litter bit of Flutter for Android.
+Simple Pokedéx to show a little of Flutter.

 ## Getting Started
 Install Flutter SKD on your machine [**here**](https://flutter.dev/docs/get-started/install)